illusorier/123/Vue/RenderFunction.md

 虚拟DOM

-Before we dive into render functions, it is important to know a
+Before we dive into render functions, it is important to know a little about how browsers work.

 Vue builds a **virtual DOM** to keep track of the changes it needs to make to the real DOM.